lhclin/QuitoShelf/README.md

 ------------
 You need to install OpenSCAD (openscad.org).

-1.In OpenSCAD, you need to create: a shelf (create using Shelf.scad), a plate (create using QuickRelease*Plate.scad) and some optional accessories (create using Accessories.scad).
+1. In OpenSCAD, you need to create: a shelf (create using Shelf.scad), a plate (create using QuickRelease*Plate.scad) and some optional accessories (create using Accessories.scad).